chaos-mesh/chaos-mesh-action/README.md

         CFG_BASE64: ${CFG_BASE64}
 ```

-For the complete configuration file, see the [sample configuration file](https://github.com/chaos-mesh/chaos-mesh-action/blob/master/.github/workflows/chaos.yml).
+For the complete configuration file, see [sample](https://github.com/chaos-mesh/chaos-mesh-action/blob/master/.github/workflows/chaos.yml).

 ## Limitation

-- Link to private K8s clusters is not supported now.
+- Link to private K8s clusters is not supported for now.
-- Only support helm 3.x now.
+- Only helm 3.x is supported for now.